ehansis/til/pages/complexity.md

 ### Not so DRY

-(I heard this example elsewhere but don't remember the source, sorry.)
 Imagine you are refactoring a big code base.
 You discover a bit of functionality, applying colors for formatting error messages, that has been re-implemented several times in different parts of the system, e.g. in the database backend, in the user interface and in administrative tools.
 You might be tempted to unify that in one spot, in a library of utility functions, and replace the respective code